UniAgent-CyberPhysicalAssets/cps.asset.crazyflie/controller/cf.PyControl/README.md

 > **Note:**
 > You can use either the `kalmanEstimate` or `stateEstimate` to obtain the position.
-> Accuracy depends on the positioning system in use—both LPS and Flow deck support this.
+> Accuracy depends on the positioning system in use (both LPS and Flow deck support this).
 > This can be changed in `cf-ctrl-service.py` by changing the global variable `POSITION_ESTIMATE_FILTER`.

 ### Drone State Updates via WebSocket Endpoint